Adriamycin, Novaplus DOXOrubicin HCl, PremierPro Rx DOXOrubicin HCl

 - Do not get the medicine on your skin.
 If it does, wash the area well with soap and water, and tell your caregiver.

-- If you feel stinging or burning in your skin where the needle is placed when the medicine is given, tell your caregiver right away.
-To relieve any pain or swelling, apply ice to the skin for 15 minutes, 4 times each day.
-Do this for 3 days.
-Tell your doctor if you develop blisters, lesions, or other skin changes where the needle was placed.
+- If you feel stinging or burning in your skin where the needle is placed, tell your caregiver right away.
+Apply ice to the skin for 15 minutes, 4 times each day, to relieve pain or swelling, Do this for 3 days.
+Tell your doctor if you have blisters, sores, or other skin changes where the needle was placed.

 - This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.